 Following are some of the actions performed while completing a marketing report which is readily presentable to the respective party involved.

-- This further helps in investing in a new marketing channel and looking for further improvements on the strong channel.
+- This further helps invest in a new marketing channel and look for further improvements on the strong channel.